trailofbits/elaborate/README.md

 Note that `CLIPPY_CONF_DIR` names the directory containing the `clippy.toml` file, not the `clippy.toml` file itself.

-When running the above command, you should see warnings like the following:
+Using either of the above two methods, you should see warnings like the following:

 ```
 warning: use of a disallowed method `std::fs::create_dir`